 Dress the Part Indoors

-Sometimes the easiest way to stay warm is also the most obvious: layer up.
-Wearing an extra jumper or thick socks can mean you don’t need to crank the heater.
+Sometimes the easiest form of warmth is also the easiest: layer up.
+Wearing an extra jumper or some thick socks can mean you do not need to increase the heater.

 Only Heat What You Need